Lee Valley

 The river corridor is alive with local wildlife: keep a keen eye out for flashes of kingfishers and the occasional heron, while otters have been spotted along quieter riverbanks.
 Away from the towpath, patches of reedbeds and mature trees support an ecosystem rich in dragonflies, waterfowl and varied flora.
 Much of the neighbouring parkland is designated a Site of Special Scientific Interest, with chalk‑stream tributaries and lakes home to diverse plant and insect life.

 Water sports here are ingrained in Olympic history.
 Next door, the Lee Valley White Water Centre, built for London 2012, hosted slalom events where Team GB brought home medals – including gold in men’s canoe by Etienne Stott and Tim Baillie, and silver by David Florence and Richard Hounslow.
-Today, this legacy lives on with rafting, kayaking, hydrospeed and paddleboarding alongside the competitive canoe slalom scene.
+Today, this legacy lives on with rafting, kayaking, hydrospeed and paddleboarding alongside the competitive canoe slalom scene where Team GB athletes train every day.
 AquaPaddle elegantly complements these activities by offering a relaxing, inclusive on‑river experience.

 Risk assessment